kolaborateplatform/Hackathon/README.md

 ## Winner Selection

 Winners will be selected based on:
-- Innovation and Creativity
+- Innovation and Creativity (25%)
-- Technical Implementation
+- Technical Implementation (25%)
-- User Experience
+- User Experience (20%)
-- Presentation Quality
+- Code Quality (15%)
-- Business Potential
+- Documentation (15%)

 ## Getting Started

 1. Clone this repository
+2. Choose your challenge
-2. Create your feature branch: `git checkout -b submission/your-name-project-name`
+3. Create your feature branch: `git checkout -b submission/your-name-challenge-name`
-3. Create your project in the appropriate submissions folder
+4. Create your project in the appropriate challenge folder
-4. Follow the submission guidelines
+5. Follow the submission guidelines
-5. Commit your changes: `git commit -m 'Add project submission'`
+6. Commit your changes: `git commit -m 'Add project submission'`
-6. Push to your branch: `git push origin submission/your-name-project-name`
+7. Push to your branch: `git push origin submission/your-name-challenge-name`
-7. Create a Pull Request
+8. Create a Pull Request

 ## Need Help?